Savage Civilisation: Origins

 By mid-November 1934, Harrisson had enough material for his planned book and he was ready to depart.
 Unfortunately, he didn’t have the money for a ticket home.
 This problem was solved by his appointment as acting British agent to Malekula at the end of the year.
 While holding this official position Harrisson made the acquaintance of Douglas Fairbanks Senior.
-Fairbanks was sailing around the world and after sending some time with Harrisson decided that a film about the Big Nambas would be popular back home.
-Harrisson agreed to help and in that way got himself a free passage to Tahiti.
+Fairbanks was sailing around the world and, after sending some time with Harrisson, decided that a film about the Big Nambas would be popular back home.
+Harrisson agreed to help and, in that way, got himself a free passage to Tahiti.
 He arrived there in July 1935.
 Towards the end of the year he left Tahiti by commercial steamer, arriving in the United Kingdom in late December 1935.

-Once back home he immediately got to work on the book.
-Here he had a bit of good fortune in that he was able to gain access to the notes of John Layard who over the course of 1914 and 1915 had lived and worked in the New Hebrides as an anthropologist.
+Once back home he immediately set to work on the book.
+He had good fortune in being able to gain access to the notes of John Layard who, over the course of 1914 and 1915, had lived and worked in the New Hebrides as an anthropologist.
 Heimann tells us that this access was in effect a trade as Harrisson had information about certain Malekula dances and bird auguries that Layard needed to finish his own book, Stone Men of Malekula (116-117).

 His arrival back in the United Kingdom also attracted the attention of the Royal Geographical Society which arranged for him to give a talk in March 1936.
 It was a success and the Society agreed to publish the lecture.
 Harrisson also wrote articles for the Geographical Journal and produced another lecture for the BBC.